mcclurgm/scheme-interpreter/design/arithmetic.md

 - I could implement this hierarchy using compiler constants.
 It may be a little too "clever"/hacky (ie not readable), but it would be easy enough to implement.
   - I could define an `enum` of the numeric types.
 It would go in order from `integer` to `complex`.
   - If it converts to `complex`, I have to deal with exactness.
 This can be dealt with after the process of deciding the type, since the exactness of the resulting `complex` doesn't change the fact that the answers will be complex.
-    - This could actually be dealt with in the `complex`-type arithmetic functions.
+    - This could actually be dealt with in the `complex`-typed arithmetic functions.
 Converting any higher-level number to a `complex` could handle the exactness in the conversion code.
-Performing the calculation itself would also preserve the
+Performing the calculation itself would also preserve the exactness.
+- I could perform the conversions in the operation functions themselves.
+For example, the rational `add` function could convert its arguments to rationals.
+  - This fits within the current design, where the type of the result is the type of operation that's called.
+So within that operation, it could simply convert the inputs to the proper types.
+  - This doesn't fit with the goal of reducing duplicate code, though.
+Instead of being in the single primary `add` function, it would have to be in all four types.

 ## The Actual Operations
 After performing the type matching process, I can then check what type the numbers are and perform the operation.
-C types would use the built-in arithmetic and struct types would use typed function calls.
-This part should be very simple, essentially a switch statement on the type of the numbers and a single function call in each.
+The operations would be performed using typed function calls: `intAdd`, `complexAdd`, etc. This part should be very simple, essentially a switch statement on the type of the numbers and a single function call in each.

 With up-casting implemented it could get more complex.
 However, I should be able to check this at the end of the entire process.
 Each type that can be up-cast (complex and rational, which will conveniently already have a bunch of logic and functions associated with them anyway) could have functions to perform up-casting, if applicable (presumably return the input unmodified if not).
 This should actually be fairly simple, since I only see two paths so far: `a+0i` and `a/1`.